-The fragrance blends with the flavour of evening rain.
+The fragrance blends with the flavor of evening rain.

-The beautiful colour stands out in clear weather like in mist.
+The beautiful color stands out in clear weather like in mist.

 The third month shows a red-flowering peach tree with small blossoms among scant leaves, and further blossoms strewn on the ground among grasses.
 The poem reads: